-No Fault Divorce - It's on the Way!
+No Fault Divorce - It's on the Way - Perhaps!

-Fifty years after the Divorce Reform Act 1969 introduced irrretrievable breakdown as the only only ground for divorce David Gauke, Justice Secretary has announced that following a consultation the government will introduce legislation in the next session of Parliament (which starts in May this year) to bring further reform to our divorce laws.
+Fifty years after the Divorce Reform Act 1969 introduced irrretrievable breakdown as the only only ground for divorce the former Justice Secretary announced that following a consultation the government would introduce legislation in the session of Parliament which was due to start May 2019 to bring further reform to our divorce laws.
 At the moment it is necessary to prove one of five facts to show the marriage has broken down irretrievably and three of these depend on showing the other paty is at fault, unless you have been living apart for two or five years (See divorce page for more information).
 This has not helped couples to resolve issues relating to children or finance so the new law will still be the only ground is irrtrievable breakdown but without the need to prove a supporting fact.
 It will also be possible for parties to file jointly.
 It looks as though the procedure will become more administrative and it will still take about six months and be a two stage process, to enable parties to pull back from the brink but language will be simpler so instead of decree nisi (decree unless) and decree absolute we will have conditional and final orders.

 When the legislation will be passed or become effective remains to be seen.